 Alternatively, dnssec-cds -u writes an nsupdate script to the standard output.
-You can use the -u and -i options together to maintain a dsset-file as well as emit an nsupdate script.
+The -u and -i options can be used together to maintain a dsset-file as well as emit an nsupdate script.

--a algorithm Specify a digest algorithm to use when converting CDNSKEY records to DS records.
+-a algorithm This option specifies a digest algorithm to use when converting CDNSKEY records to DS records.
 This option can be repeated, so that multiple DS records are created for each CDNSKEY record.
 This option has no effect when using CDS records.

 The algorithm must be one of SHA-1, SHA-256, or SHA-384.
-These values are case insensitive, and the hyphen may be omitted.
+These values are case-insensitive, and the hyphen may be omitted.
 If no algorithm is specified, the default is SHA-256.

--c class Specifies the DNS class of the zones.

-- -D Generate DS records from CDNSKEY records if both CDS and CDNSKEY records are present in the child zone.
-By default CDS records are preferred. - -d path Location of the parent DS records.
-The path can be the name of a file containing the DS records, or if it is a directory, dnssec-cds looks for a dsset-file for the domain inside the directory.
+- -c class This option specifies the DNS class of the zones. - -D This option generates DS records from CDNSKEY records if both CDS and CDNSKEY records are present in the child zone.
+By default CDS records are preferred. - -d path This specifies the location of the parent DS records.
+The path can be the name of a file containing the DS records; if it is a directory, dnssec-cds looks for a dsset- file for the domain inside the directory.